Development

 How to create external CyberEther plugins.

-CyberEther plugins are shared libraries that register blocks and modules when loaded.
+CyberEther plugins are .cep bundles that contain one or more shared libraries, a manifest, and optional example flowgraphs.
 They are useful for keeping custom processing blocks outside the main CyberEther source tree while still using CyberEther's block, module, scheduler, runtime, and memory APIs.

 Starting From The Blueprint